-- Give me an example of an occasion when you have doubted someone's intentions or motives, and have been justified. - To what extent are you sceptical of what other people tell you? - How tolerant are you of people who are underperforming? - Is your natural style to keep a little distance between yourself and those you work with?
+- Give me an example of an occasion when you have doubted someone's intentions or motives, and have been justified. - To what extent are you sceptical of what other people tell you? - How tolerant are you of people who are underperforming? - When people let you down, how do you react? - Is your natural style to keep a little distance between yourself and those you work with?
 How does this help you at work?